pdjprogrammer/Wolf4SDL/Readme.md

 <h2><em>Wolf4SDL Additional features</em></h2>

 * High-resolution texture support:
-  - Wolf4SDL supports textures up to 256x256 dynamically.
+  - Wolf4SDL supports textures up to 256x256.
-  - No need for any code change.
+  - See version.h for details.
 * Two additional view sizes:
   - Wolf4SDL supports one view size using the full width of the screen and showing the status bar, like in Mac-enstein, and one view size filling the whole screen (press TAB to see the status bar).
 * (Nearly) unlimited sound and song lengths: